Julia-XAI/ExplainableAI.jl/docs/src/lrp/developer.md

 ## Generic LRP rule implementation
-Before we dive into package-specific implementation details in later sections of this developer documentation, we first need to cover some fundamentals of LRP, starting with the notation we use.
+Before we dive into package-specific implementation details in later sections of this developer documentation, we first need to cover some fundamentals of LRP, starting with our notation.

 The generic LRP rule, of which the ``0``-, ``\epsilon``- and ``\gamma``-rules are special cases, reads[^1][^2]